sage-code/maj/README.md

 # Maj

-Maj is designed to chat with your friends, community and family.
+Maj is a simple language for quick chat.

 **Attributes:**